SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/inifile/README.markdown

 }
 ~~~

-If you've implemented self.file_path, you can have Puppet purge the file of all lines that aren't implemented as Puppet resources:
+If you've implemented `self.file_path`, you can have Puppet purge the file of the all lines that aren't implemented as Puppet resources:

 ~~~puppet
 resources { 'glance_api_config'